 XVI.
 The Lord’s Supper

 We teach that the Lord’s Supper is an ordinance of Jesus Christ, to be administered with the elements of bread and wine (or those which closely represent them), and to be observed by His churches until the end of the world.
 It is in no sense a sacrifice.
 The elements are representative of His body and His blood.
 They are designed to commemorate His death, to confirm the faith and other graces of Christians, and to be a bond, pledge and renewal of their communion with Him, and of their church fellowship.
 Nevertheless, it is an actual communion with the risen Christ.

 XVII.
 The Lord’s Day

-The Lord’s Day is a Christian institution for regular observance, and should be employed in exercises of worship and spiritual devotion, both public and private.
-The New Testament pattern is on Sunday, the first day of the week (1 Corinthians 16:2).
+We teach that the Lord’s Day is a Christian institution for regular observance, and should be employed in exercises of worship and spiritual devotion, both public and private.
+The New Testament pattern is on Sunday, the first day of the week (Luke 24:1; 1 Corinthians 16:2).

 XVIII.
 Liberty of Conscience

 We teach that God alone is Lord of the conscience; and He has left it free from the doctrines and commandments of men (Romans 14:1-6), which are in anything contrary to His Word, or not contained in it.
 Civil authorities being ordained of God, subjection in all lawful things commanded by them, ought to be yielded by us in the Lord, not only for wrath, but also for conscience sake (Romans 13:1-5).